 The older hooligan worked on the primed canvas, and she had a great time stamping the painting was covered in rings.

 What do you think?
-Didn’t it turn out great?
-I can’t wait to hang this original piece of art in our play space!
+Didn’t our Olympic artwork turn out great?
+I can’t wait to hang this original piece of art in our play room!